Building your own home is a journey.

-The entire build is run as a free training program for interns wanting to learn how to build natural, healthy, sturdy homes from start to finish.
+The entire build is run as a training program for students who want to learn how to build natural, healthy, efficient homes from start to finish.

-This construction method means that you get the best of both worlds:
+This construction method means that the client gets the best of both worlds:

-Professionals run your build and are accountable for build length, budget and provide a warrantied quality product, just as with a conventional company.
+Professionals run the project and are accountable for build length, budget and provide a warrantied quality product, just as with a conventional company.

-But with the bulk of the labour being provided free of charge the build cost is offered significantly cheaper to the customer.
+But with the bulk of the labour being provided at a much lower fee, the build cost is offered significantly cheaper to the client.

-Hartwyn are the only natural building company able to offer you truly the most sustainable build option coupled with competitive prices.
+Hartwyn are the only natural building company able to offer this most sustainable build option coupled with competitive prices.

-A recent client’s land was surrounded by Sweet Chestnut trees.
+A client’s land is surrounded by Sweet Chestnut trees.
 By far the most sustainable option for wall cladding (slats which look a bit like fencing) would be to selectively fell a tree onsite.
 This also creates more growth.

-The shingle making process takes time, and to pay a team to make them would cost you thousands.
-Or, you could buy in wood shingles shipped across the world at a high carbon and monetary price.
+The shingle making process takes time, and to pay a team to make them would cost thousands.
+Or, we could buy in wood shingles shipped across the world at a high carbon and monetary price.

-Hartwyn use a team of volunteer interns who are all eager to learn and practice natural building techniques, so we can create the most sustainable solution for little more than the porridge it takes to fuel the team.
+Hartwyn use a team of highly motivated students who are all eager to learn and practice natural building techniques, so we can create the most sustainable solution for little more than the porridge it takes to fuel the team.